gasparian/obd_elm327_vehicle_speed/README.md

 ```
 sudo ./elm_main /dev/ttyUSB0 debug
 ```
-The output of the main script is csv-like formatted, so it convenient to dump ot file and analyze:
+The output of the main script is csv-like formatted, so it convenient to dump it to file and analyze:
 ```
 sudo ./elm_main /dev/ttyUSB0 > /tmp/elm_speed.csv
 ```